Health Information and Tools > Patient Care Handouts > Blocked Tear Duct in Children: Care Instructions

 Overview

-In most cases, babies born with a blocked tear duct do not need treatment.
-The duct tends to open up on its own by the time your child is 6 months old.
-If the duct does not open, a procedure called probing can be used to open it.
-In the meantime, you can take care of your child at home by keeping the eye clean.
-This can help prevent infection.
-If the duct gets infected, your doctor will prescribe antibiotics.
+In most cases, babies born with a blocked tear duct don't need treatment.
+The duct tends to open up on its own by the time a child is 6 months old.
+In the meantime, you can take care of your child at home.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.